davea42/libdwarf-code/CODINGSTYLE.md

 so a careless user can simply call dwarf\_finish() at the end and all the allocated data will be freed that was not already freed via  user calls to dwarf\_dealloc().

+### Naming, namespace
+Avoid conflicting with other libraries or with user code.
+Anything publicly visible in headers or in the library (.a or .so or .dll) must have only certain prefixes to names visible in dwarf.h or libdwarf.h or a library a user links in (.a or .so or .dll).
+Prefixes are:

+    DW_  (this is from the DWARF Standard and dwarf.h) Dwarf_  (for types)
+    dwarf_  (for functions)
+    _dwarf_ (for non-static functions in the library but not for user code to call, so far this has worked acceptably).
+For a .so or .dll current builds (meaning September 2021 and later)
+        ensure such names are invisible to callers. dw_ For public function argument names.

+dwarf.h and libdwarf.h functions must have all arguments named with a leading dw\_ so that doxygen has names to work with and to make the function prototypes more readable.
+Ensure new functions or changes are reflected in the libdwarf.h doxygen comments.

+Function names should be all lower-case and should use underbar(s) for readability.

+Function-local variables should be lower-case with underbars for readability.
+It's ok for a small loop with counters to use single letter names like i or k or m.

+structure members should have a struct-specific 2-character prefix to the name (followed by an underbar).
+This convention makes it much easier to grep for uses of members.

 ### Checking For Overflow